Parameter identification in PDEs by the solution of monotone inclusion problems: Introduction

 Primal-dual splitting algorithms, incorporating inertial effects have been featured in \cite{LorenzPock2015, BotCsetnek2016, ChambollePock2016}.
 These algorithms have demonstrated clear advantages over non-inertial versions in practical experiments \cite{LorenzPock2015, BotCsetnek2016}.
 The inertial terminology can be noticed as discretization of second order differential equations proposed by Polyak \cite{Polyak1964} to minimize a smooth convex function, the so-called heavy ball method.
 The presence of an inertial term provides the advantage of using the two preceding terms to determine the next iteration in the algorithm, consequently increases the convergence speed of the algorithm.
 Nesterov \cite{Nesterov1983} modified the heavy ball method to enhance the convergence rate for smooth convex functions by using the inertial point to evaluate the gradient.
 In \cite{BeckMarc2009}, Beck and Teboulle have proposed a fast iterative shrinkage-thresholding algorithm (FISTA) within the forward-backward splitting framework for the sum of two convex function, one being non-smooth.
 The FISTA algorithm is versatile and finds application in numerous practical problems, including sparse signal recovery, image processing, and machine learning.

-In this paper, we apply non-linear Lavrentiev regularization by combining a total variation term in time and a squared Sobolev norm in space to solve the problem of the form~\eqref{eq:ip}.
+In this paper, we apply non-linear Lavrentiev regularization by combining a total variation term in time and a squared Sobolev norm in space to solve a parameter identification problem for a semi-linear PDE.
 This yields a completely new, well-posed regularization method that can be extended to the solution of more general monotone ill-posed problems.
 We discuss the properties of the regularizers and the well-posedness of the regularization method in Section \ref{se:main_result}.
 In addition to showing well-posedness, we discuss the numerical solution of the regularized problem by providing a numerical algorithm using an inertial technique.
 There, we follow the ideas of inexact forward-backward splitting to solve the monotone inclusion problems.
 Section \ref{se:well_posedness} provides preliminaries on $L^2$-valued functions of bounded variation and then provided the proof of well-posedness.
 We study convergence of the proposed numerical algorithm in Section \ref{se:proof_algone}.
 In Section \ref{se:app_to_our_problem}, we discuss how the numerical method can be applied to the solution of our inclusion problem.
 Finally, in Section~\ref{se:experiments} we present some numerical experiments that show the behavior of our regularization method as well as the solution algorithm.